HussamUmer/Vision4Healthcare/MagFusion_ViT/README.md

 ![Cross-Domain Robustness Heatmaps](path/to/crossdomain_robustness.png)
 <sub><b>Figure 4.</b> Heatmaps of Train×Test Macro-F1.
 Emphasize the **off-diagonal** cells.
 Mixed rows are uniformly high, especially for **Swin-Tiny**.</sub>

-> Replace the `path/to/*.png` with your actual image paths in the repo.

 ---